I built a web terminal that can operate Kiro CLI from a browser using the Shell API of Amazon Bedrock AgentCore

 if (!isReconnect) {

-// Safety margin while waiting for PTY to be ready (empirical observation during testing, not a spec requirement)
+// Safety margin for PTY readiness (empirical practice from testing, not a spec requirement)

 setTimeout(() => {